 If you’re switching between your PC and Xbox or even your cell phone and Playstation, you’ll want to look for a headset that is multi-system compatible.
-This means it’ll most likely have a 3.5mm jack and can also mean it’ll be USB or wireless compatible.
+This means it’ll most likely have a 3.5mm jack and can also mean it’ll be USB or wireless functionality compatible.

-A lot of high-end headsets will be marketed and sold for one system but may work on others with a few less features than you’d like.
+A lot of high-end headsets will be marketed and sold for one system but may work on others with a few fewer features than you’d like.
 The bottom line here is to read the fine print and purchase any adapters you’ll be needing upfront.

 Wired vs. wireless

-When looking for that perfect headset, you’ll see a variety of wired and wireless options.
+When looking for that perfect gaming headset, you’ll see a variety of wired and wireless options.
 Of course, wired versus wireless will play into compatibility, so the bottom line is to make sure you pick something adaptable to all the systems you’ll be using.

-A wireless system will use Bluetooth to connect to most consoles or controllers, cell phones, and some advanced computer systems.
+A wireless functionality system will use Bluetooth to connect to most consoles or controllers, cell phones, and some advanced computer systems.
 However, a few systems will require a wired connection, sometimes one that can be plugged in using an adapter.

 If you have the choice and are looking for the best audio quality, generally, a wired system will be your best bet.
 This is because wired systems work without compressing audio nearly as much, ensuring you’re getting all the sound you came for.